juhanikataja/blogtest/_posts/core-concepts.md

 * If the service `spec.to.name` has multiple ports defined then it might make sense to define `spec.port.targetport`
 * By default the hostname is `metadata.name` + `-` + project name + `.rahtiapp.fi` unless otherwise specified in `spec.host`.

 So now we have a pod, a service and a route.
 But what happens if the physical server where the pod happens to live is shut down or, even worse, crashes?
-To that end there needs to be a ReplicationController object.
+ReplicationController object is the tool to remedy just that.

 ## Handmade ReplicationController